100mslive/100ms-docs/common/faq.md

 ### How does pagination between tiles affect the download numbers?

 Video will be downloaded only for the visible tiles.
-For the tiles that are not visibile only audio will be downloaded.
+For the tiles that are not visible only audio will be downloaded.

 ## Account management